Have you heard of “Depth Year” too? I can’t remember how I stumbled across it, such is the way of the interwebular rabbit-holes.

 But the digital age tell us we’re supposed to like this, do that, watch/listen this, talk about that, be this, think this is the right way.
 Or the wrong one.
 There’s hoo-haa going on constantly, flapping about stuff and it all gets so exhausting.
 Well.
 I remember being told to ‘always keep your eyes on your own paper’.
 It really doesn’t matter what’s kicking off over there, just do you.

 “Nobody buys a book with the intention of leaving it unread, or a guitar with the intention of learning a few half-songs and leaving it in the attic.
 But that’s the fate of most new pursuits.
 We still love that feeling of promise and possibility, and we’re willing to pay for it, but most of the time we don’t supply the follow-up work to make the promise true.” – David Cain

 I’m as guilty as the next woman of being attracted to shiny new things or experiences.
 On top of which I’m a bit of a (Virgo) perfectionist so I generally expect to go big or go home.
-I made a quick count on my fingers and toes of all the things I planned to do vs. all the things I abandoned, don’t like much, have but lack focus or commitment to do anything about.
-It was an interesting exercise, until I ran out of fingers and toes and had to use the dog’s too.
+I many things I planned to do and many other things I abandoned, don’t like much, have but lack focus or commitment to do anything about.
 All you need is often hiding in plain sight, or lost somewhere under the mountain of crap.
 Books, projects, possessions, plans + goals, more travel, workshops + classes etc. Ugh.

 There is a lot I could potentially do with my Depth Year.
 It seems a no-brainer to keep it small yet still challenging.
 Sticking to what gives me freedom to explore without necessarily picking only low-hanging fruit.
 This is what I’ve come up with so far: